opnfv/fuel/docs/installationprocedure/installation.instruction.rst

 #.
 Select "additional services" you wish to install.

-   - Check option "Install Ceilometer (OpenStack Telemetry)" and press <Next>
+   - Check option "Install Ceilometer and Aodh" and press <Next>

 #.
 Create the new environment.